Frequently Asked Questions

 Can I change my journal selection during the year?

 ASA is not able to change a print journal selection after you have joined or renewed.
-You may, however, add another print journal at any time from your ASA Member Portal, which you access by logging in to the ASA website.
+If you would like to add a print journal subscription during your membership year, please email [email protected].

 What are the time parameters of the ASA membership year?